Carlos Correa Player Props: Twins vs. Orioles

 Carlos Correa At The Plate

-- Correa has driven in a run in 22 games this year (31.0%), including 10 games with more than one RBI (14.1%).
+- Correa has an RBI in 22 of 72 games this year, with multiple RBI in 10 of them.
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.